Why eat your greens every day

 - Dietary fibres – essential for effective digestion and to ‘feed’ our gut microbes.
 Collard greens are one of the highest.

-- Minerals and vitamins, especially vitamin K and potassium
+- Minerals and vitamins, especially vitamin K and potassium.

-How much?
 At least one portion every day, roughly 80g, which is about 4 heaped tablespoons of cooked kale or 2 heaped tablespoons of cooked spinach.

 Which greens are best?